Office of Student Affairs

 A Commitment to Inclusion at Life University

 In keeping with our commitment to Lasting Purpose, Life University encourages student participation in community activities.
-Activities such as clothing and food drives, volunteering with local after-school tutoring program, spending time with individuals in a retirement community and working with local community outreach agencies contribute to student growth and development and prepare graduates to be significantly involved as professional members of their chosen communities.
+Activities such as clothing and food drives, assisting with campus food distribution events, volunteering with local after-school tutoring programs, spending time with individuals in a retirement community, and working with local community outreach agencies contribute to student growth and development and prepare graduates to be significantly involved as professional members of their chosen communities.
+Service opportunities are posted under “The Ripple Effect” in Engage.
 If you would like to recommend a service opportunity or ask about existing opportunities for service at Life U, please email WeServe@LIFE.edu.

 Ian Grassam Treehouse Activites Center